 22 LVVA, 293. f.
-(Embassy in Washington), 1. apr., 5000. l., p.1 and Norway-demanded that Moscow respect the Baltic countries' right to independence.
+(Embassy in Washington), 1. apr., 5000. l., p.1 hoped for a negotiated compromise between the Baltic States and Moscow.
+Nonetheless, in the spring of 1990, a group of smaller states- Denmark, Iceland, Poland, Sweden, and Norway-demanded that Moscow respect the Baltic countries' right to independence.